jlder/SLM-recorder/docs/02_recorder_architecture.md

 ### 8.4 `web_task`

-`web_task` owns WiFi/AP/server lifecycle and Web endpoints.
+`web_task` owns WiFi/AP lifecycle and Web endpoints.
+The `AsyncWebServer` object is allocated once, routes are registered once, and the listener is started once.
+Web ON/OFF controls the ESP32 access point and application-side cleanup/authorization, not the lifetime of the HTTP listener.

+This server-once lifecycle is intentional.
+The selected AsyncWebServer/AsyncTCP stack does not provide a reliable port-80 stop/restart lifecycle after HTTP traffic, so the listener remains alive while Web access is controlled by the AP lifecycle.

 The Web page is support presentation.
 Calibration backend logic resides in `calibration_service`; Web handlers request actions and display backend state.
 Firmware update upload handling resides in `web_task` and uses the ESP32 Arduino `Update` API.
+A permanent `/diag` route provides a lightweight Web/AP health check.

 Calibration Web access is intentionally gated because calibration is a maintenance/mechanical activity.
 The operator must unlock calibration using the recorder registration string.
 After authorization, the Web UI shows a calibration menu with separate Accelerometer Calibration and Installation Calibration entries and the last saved date for each calibration type.
 Calibration action/sample/save endpoints require the same per-client calibration authorization.